 You can be denied short-term disability coverage for being pregnant if you try buying outside of your employer.
 Individual policies obtained privately could ask this question on the application and turn you down if you answer yes.

-You can get short-term disability approved while pregnant by applying for personal or group coverage at work.
+You can get a new policy approved while pregnant by applying for personal or group coverage at work.
 The applications for worksite-based policies do not ask if you are expecting a baby.

 You will have immediate income protections for accidents and illnesses.
 However, the new policy will not pay benefits for any maternity-related losses until twelve months after the effective date (see pre-existing conditions below).